Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] BUG (Alban): Error when you try to open a file in readonly (BB should read the file anyway, even if it cannot save it)
 - [target 1.9] BUG (Alban): The vertical scroll bar of layer panel is too big (scroll useless empty space)
 - MISSING FEATURE (Alban): Preferences option to edit what is displayed on watermark?
+- MISSING FEATURE (Alban): Add a version number in the general info?
 - MISSING FEATURE (Alban): Implement elevation by displaying a number next to the part and edition of elevation
 - MISSING FEATURE (Alban): Extend the ConnectionTypeList.xml to precise for each connection, to which connection it can connect (this allow a male/female connections types, by default it connect to itself, otherwise if another type is specified, it connect to that type)
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)